GNOME/gnome-builder/doc/help/exploring.rst

 To the right of the OmniBar is the *Run* button.
 Clicking the arrow next to *Run* allows you to change how Builder will run your application.
-You can run normally, with a debugger, profiler, or event with Valgrind.
+You can run normally, with a debugger, profiler, or even with Valgrind.

 On the right is the search box.
 Type a few characters from the file you would like to open and it will fuzzy search your project tree.